iondodon/manter/README.md

 4. install the dependencies `npm install`

-5. follow the instruction from [SETUP.md](https://github.com/iondodon/manter/blob/main/SETUP.md) for more setup instructions

-6. run the application in dev environment `npm run tauri dev`
+5. run the application in dev environment `npm run tauri dev`

 You can keep the application running in the dev environment and the changes in code will be reflected in the application running application.
 If the back-end code changes, then the application restarts to reflect the changes.